Table of Contents

 - Assisting the Dead

-Seshat also had a role helping Nephthys, the goddess of the air, to revive the deceased and preparing them for their judgment by the god of the dead, Osiris in the Duat.
-In this way, she helped the souls who had just arrived in the underworld to recognize and understand the spells contained in the Egyptian Book of the Dead so that they could continue their journey in the afterlife.back to menu ↑
+Seshat also had a role helping Nephthys, the goddess of the air, assisting the deceased and preparing them for their judgment by the god of the dead, Osiris, in the Duat.
+In this way, she helped the souls who had just arrived in the underworld to recognize and understand the spells contained in the Egyptian Book of the Dead so that they could succeed on their journey into the afterlife.

 Worship of Seshat

-Seshat didn’t have any temples that were specifically dedicated to her and no documentary evidence has been found that such temples ever existed.
+Seshat seemed not to have any temples specifically dedicated to her and no documentary evidence has been found that such temples ever existed.
 She also never had a cult or female worship.
-However, some sources say that she was depicted on several other temples and had her own priests.
-It seems that as the importance of her husband Thoth gradually increased, he had taken over and absorbed her priesthood and her roles.back to menu ↑
+However, some sources say that statues of her were placed in several temples and that she did have her own priests.
+It seems that as the importance of her husband Thoth gradually increased, he had taken over and absorbed her priesthood and her roles.